We talk to Alan Heyward about how companies can drive positive behavioural change.

 However, that is not to underestimate the role HR needs to play in establishing and reinforcing a recognition culture.

-“HR can play a lead role in consolidating the disparate strands of recognition across the organisation into a framework that is consistent, integrated (ie everyday recognition through to annual awards), visible and measurable,” he told HC
+“HR can play a lead role in consolidating the disparate strands of recognition across the organisation into a framework that is consistent, integrated (ie everyday recognition through to annual awards), visible and measurable,” Heyward told HC.

 “It can help create an environment that allows the organisation to harness the inherent strength of its employee communities, by fostering greater connection and collaboration, greater knowledge-sharing, and greater understanding and appreciation – across teams and across borders.”